Frances Farmer: 1959–1964: Stage and television work

 Farmer's stage work proved beneficial, as she received the opportunity to host her own daytime movie program, Frances Farmer Presents.
 The show was created after a television executive from the local National Broadcasting Company (NBC) affiliate, WFBM-TV (now known as WRTV), saw her performance in The Chalk Garden in August 1958.
 The program made her popular as an amiable host, and she subsequently received an award as a local businesswoman of the year.
 By March 1959, though, national wire service reports indicated that she had separated from Mikesell and that he was suing her for breach of contract.
 In 1959, Farmer moved in with Jeanira "Jean" Ratcliffe, a widow with whom she became good friends in Indianapolis.

 In 1962, Farmer appeared in a Purdue University production of Anton Chekhov's The Seagull.
 The following year, her divorce from Mikesell was finalized in Indianapolis.
 Frances Farmer Presents ended in the summer of 1964; the station's general manager had fired her in April, hired her back two months later, but then dismissed Farmer permanently in late August/early September, aggravated by her alleged drinking binges.
 Farmer continued her stage work and accepted a role in a Purdue Summer Theatre production of Ketti Frings's Look Homeward, Angel.
 In 1965, she played Claire Zachanassian in Purdue's production of Friedrich Dürrenmatt's The Visit, which ran at the Loeb Playhouse on campus from October 22 to 30, 1965.
 The production has been described as follows:

-During the production of The Visit, Farmer was involved in a drunk-driving accident.
+During the production of The Visit, Farmer was involved in a drunk-driving crash.
 When confronted by police, she recalled: "Rather than answering as Frances Farmer, I reverted to my role in the play and [suddenly became] the richest woman in the world, shouting to high heaven that I would buy his goddamned town.
 I got out stiff-legged and ivory-handed, quoting all the imperious lines I could remember.
 Unfortunately, this did not [sit] well with the [cop], and a patrol car took me to jail."
 Ironically, following reports of the incident in the media, the next night's performance of The Visit completely sold out.
 Farmer was very reluctant to return to the stage, but was encouraged by Ratcliffe; Farmer recounted the experience of the performance in her autobiography: "[T]here was a long silent pause as I stood there, followed by the most thunderous applause of my career.
 [The audience] swept the scandal under the rug with their ovation."
 It was "my finest and final performance.
 I knew I would never need to act onstage again.
 I felt satisfied and rewarded."